Position: News Literacy Ambassador

-The News Literacy Project (NLP) is working to embed news literacy into the American education experience.
-To assist in this work, NLP is launching the News Literacy Educator Network in January 2021.
-The ambassador program is a central part of the network, and we are seeking candidates to serve as ambassadors.
-The position is not a full-time role.
-The commitment is approximately 8 hours/month.
-A stipend of $3,000 is provided for October, 2020 through June 30, 2021.
+The mission of the News Literacy Project (NLP) is to embed news literacy into the American education experience.
+To assist in this work, NLP launched its News Literacy Ambassador Program, a central part of our educator network.
+We are now seeking candidates to serve as ambassadors.

 Founded in 2008, the News Literacy Project is a national nonpartisan education nonprofit that empowers educators to teach middle and high school students how to sort fact from fiction in the digital age.
 Our central offering is the Checkology® virtual classroom, an online e-learning hub.
-Since the platform was introduced in 2016, more than 25,000 teachers have registered to use it in all 50 states, the District of Columbia, four U.S. territories and 112 other countries.
+During the 2020-21 school year, over 2,700 educators used Checkology, with more than 100,000 students in all 50 states and 32 other countries.

 About the News Literacy Educator Network